virtual-disk-array/vda_doc/source/MinimalDeployment.rst

 If everything is OK, we would get below response::

-  FIXME
+  {
+    "reply_info": {
+      "req_id": "29964426-f30b-4c1a-b3e3-25813e59c7c2",
+      "reply_msg": "succeed"
+    }
+  }

-Please note; the ``"reply_code": 0`` measn the EXP information has been stored to the etcd cluster.
+Please note; the ``"reply_msg": "succeed"`` measn the EXP information has been stored to the etcd cluster.
 It doesn't mean the EXP has been created successfully.
-To check whether the EXP is created successfully, please refer the following section.
+To verify whether the EXP has any problem, you should use the ``exp get`` command to get the EXP status.

 Get EXP status
 ^^^^^^^^^^^^^^